-Safe use of cleaning products Inappropriate exposure to cleaning product results in allergic reaction/ poisoning etc Storage arrangements of cleaning product change increasing potential for unauthorised 'use' by pupils.
+Printers and photocopiers Staffroom/ food preparation Surfaces that pupils are touching e.g.: books, chairs, tables, doors, sinks, toilets, bannisters, light switches, etc.will be cleaned in each block each day.
+Common touch points to be cleaned throughout the day.
+Cleaning sheets indicate the last cleaning date and time. products cleaning product resallergic reaction/po etc Storage arrangement cleaning products cl increasing potential Inappropriate exposure to cleaning product results in allergic reaction/ poisoning etc Storage arrangements of cleaning products change increasing potential for unauthorised 'use' by pupils.
 Pupils and staff Serious All staff involved in cleaning duties will receive training re: safe use and storage of cleaning materials.
 PPE will be provided for all cleaning activities.
 Safety data sheets for cleaning products are available.
 Only recommended cleaning products will be used. low low Use of hand sanitiser potential for improper use and ingestion.
 Pupils and staff Serious We are providing/allowing the use of hand sanitisers that contain at least 60% alcohol.
 Recognising it is not possible to follow the hand wash advice everywhere, a hand sanitiser is next best and unless there's some allergy.
 We encourage all students to have hand sanitiser with them at all times and they should use the dispensers on entry and exit of the teaching blocks.
 We have obtained the Safety Data Sheet for the product(s).
 They advise on action to be followed if the sanitiser is not used as designed i.e. a child drinks some; it gets in eyes etc. This will also help with potential reactions to the product.
-We have and will secure adequate supplies of the product and provide it, especially in areas such as reception to the building(s). med med ium Measures to reduce contamination from coronavirus.
-Use of shared resources Pupils and staff Serious Staff and pupils will have individual equipment of pens, pencils etc - see full equipment list shared with parents/carers - that are not shared.
-Classroom based resources such as books and games will be shared within the 'group/bubble'; these will be cleaned frequently along with frequently touched surfaces.
-Resources that are shared between groups/bubbles will be cleaned frequently and between use by different groups/bubbles or rotated to allow them to be quarantined and out of reach for 48 hours (72 hours plastics). med ium med ium
+We have and will secure adequate supplies of the product and provide it, especially in areas such as reception to the building(s). med ium med ium Measures to reduce contamination from coronavirus.
+Use of shared resources Pupils and staff Serious Staff and pupils will have individual equipment of pens, pencils etc - see full equipment list shared with parents/carers - that are not shared. med ium med ium

-SKA DS Risk Assessment: School operation from 1 September 2020 Issue 2.0 1/08/20 Page 15 of 48
+SKA DS Risk Assessment: School operation from 1 September 2020 Issue 2.0 1/08/20 Page 17 of 49 -- --------- -----------------------------